-Join author Elisabeth Griffith for a conversation and book signing for her work Formidable: American Women and The Fight for Equality 1920-2020.
+Author Elisabeth Griffith joined us for a conversation and book signing for her latest book Formidable: American Women and The Fight for Equality 1920-2020.

 “An essential history to the one-hundred-year struggle between 1920 and 2020 by both Black and white women in America to achieve their equal rights.” -Hillary Rodham Clinton

 Dr. Elisabeth Griffith integrates the fight by white and Black women to achieve equality.
 Previously their parallel struggles for social justice have been presented separately—as white or Black topics—or covered narrowly, through only certain individuals, decades, or incidents.
 Formidable provides a sweeping, century-long perspective, and an expansive cast of change agents.
 From feminists and civil rights activists to politicians and social justice advocates, from working class women to mothers and homemakers, from radicals and conservatives to those who were offended by feminism, threatened by social change, or convinced of white supremacy, the diversity of the women’s movement mirrors America.

 Jennifer Dixon-McKnight moderated the conversation with Elisabeth Griffith.